Trade and Investment

 The United States and Canada share the world’s largest and most comprehensive trading relationship, which supports millions of jobs in each country.
 Canada is the single largest foreign supplier of energy to the United States.
 Canada is the third largest holder of oil reserves after Saudi Arabia and Venezuela and is the only non-OPEC member in the top five.
 Canada and the United States operate an integrated electricity grid under jointly developed reliability standards.
 Uranium mined in Canada helps fuel U.S. nuclear power plants.

 Canada and the United States have one of the world’s largest investment relationships.
-The United States is Canada’s largest foreign investor, and Canada is the third-largest foreign investor in the United States.
+The United States is Canada’s largest foreign investor, and Canada is the second largest foreign investor in the United States.
 U.S. investment is primarily in Canada’s mining and smelting industries, petroleum, chemicals, the manufacture of machinery and transportation equipment, and finance.
 Canadian investment in the United States is concentrated in finance and insurance, manufacturing, banking, information and retail trade, and other services.

 U.S. defense arrangements with Canada are more extensive than with any other country.
 The Permanent Joint Board on Defense provides policy-level consultation on bilateral defense matters.
 The United States and Canada share North Atlantic Treaty Organization (NATO) mutual security commitments, and U.S. and Canadian military forces cooperate on continental defense within the framework of the binational North American Aerospace Defense Command (NORAD).